f5devcentral/f5-big-iq-lab/docs/class1/module6/lab5.rst

   :scale: 40%
   :align: center

-2. Open Google Chrome, then open the Postman extension and authenticate to BIG-IQ (follow |location_link_postman|).
+2. Open Visual Studio Code, then use the VS code REST client extension and authenticate to BIG-IQ (follow |location_link_vscode_restclient|).

-.. |location_link_postman| raw:: html
+.. |location_link_vscode_restclient| raw:: html

-   <a href="/training/community/big-iq-cloud-edition/html/postman.html" target="_blank">instructions</a>
+   <a href="/training/community/big-iq-cloud-edition/html/vscode_restclient.html" target="_blank">instructions</a>

-3. Use the **BIG-IQ API** Postman call and copy/paste the below URL using the GET method in order to retrieve the Legacy Application **media.site42.example.co,m** details using the BIG-IQ API.
+3. Use the **BIG-IQ API** call and copy/paste the below URL using the GET method in order to retrieve the Legacy Application **media.site42.example.co,m** details using the BIG-IQ API.
    Save the URL after ``https://localhost/`` for the next query.